structural-explainability/.github/profile/README.md

 | [spec-ep](https://github.com/structural-explainability/spec-ep)   | Graph evolution over accountable entities                          | Normative |
 | [spec-cee](https://github.com/structural-explainability/spec-cee) | Contextual interfaces for explanation, attestation, and provenance | Normative |

-## Formal Reference Implementations (Lean)
+## Formalizations

-These repositories do not define meaning or behavior.
+These repositories **do not define meaning or behavior**.
-They demonstrate that the specifications are internally consistent and composable.
+They demonstrate that the specifications are internally consistent, coherent, and composable under formal reasoning.

 | Repository                                                                                        | Purpose                     | CI                                                                                                                          | Description                           |
 | ------------------------------------------------------------------------------------------------- | --------------------------- | --------------------------------------------------------------------------------------------------------------------------- | ------------------------------------- |